-This course will allow candidates to understand and apply the basic principles of measurement and evaluation to the classroom, the school and the district.
-In addition, the candidate will become familiar with the practical problems and concerns facing teachers and schools in dealing with data-driven decision-making and evaluation.
-Candidates will explore the arguments in favor of and against standards-based and standardized testing and analyze, synthesize and evaluate the different categories and uses of tests: norm-references, criterion-referenced, and performance assessment.
-Finally, candidates will become familiar with issues surrounding the use of student assessment results and teacher evaluation.
+This course applies the basic principles of measurement and evaluation to the classroom, the school, and the district.
+In addition, it addresses the practical problems and concerns facing teachers and schools in dealing with data-driven decision-making and evaluation.
+Course readings, discussions, and activities explore the arguments in favor of and against standards-based and standardized testing and analyze, synthesize, and evaluate the different categories and uses of tests: norm-references, criterion-referenced, and performance assessment.
+Finally, the course explores issues surrounding the use of student assessment results and teacher evaluation.